 Lou Mitchell’s is known as being “the first stop on the Mother Road” and was listed on the National Register of Historic Places in 2006.

-Visit this Route 66 attraction just after stopping by the historic Route 66 begins sign and before hitting the road westwards towards California.
+Visit this Route 66 attraction just after stopping by the historic Route 66 begins sign and before hitting the road westwards towards California to see al the best Route 66 attractions in Illinois and beyond.
 Or just stop by for breakfast if visiting Chicago.

 Lou Mitchell’s Restaurant